ammdias/finctrl/MANUAL.md

     ======================

     This is a very basic program to control personal finances.
-It depends on Python 3 and was thought to be used only from the command line.
-It (...)
+It depends on (...)

 Finally, we could also show the current program settings, but as they are